jazzband/website/README.md

 ## Installation

 Assuming you have a Python stack installed, run `make install`.
-This will create a virtualenv in the folder of you checkout and install all required Python dependencies.
+This will create a virtualenv in the folder of your checkout and install all required Python dependencies.

 ## Running